lkihe/lkihe.github.io/projects/Sourcemaps.md

 <img class="img-fluid" src="/img/sourcemaps/street.jpg">

 For years I have been making maps for various games in the Source engine and have published some of them in the link above.
 I have been able to think of ways to in a way, make my own fun for myself and others in different ways.
+It was also fun to learn how to use these tools as the skills in using them carry over to other 3D software (CADDING, etc.)

 <img class="img-fluid" src="/img/sourcemaps/havenone.jpg">